-At Little Treasures we are committed to ongoing professional growth and development in order to keep up to date with current trends.
+At BGC Moncton Afterschool Program we are committed to ongoing professional growth and development in order to keep up to date with current trends.
 We attend various workshops and conferences throughout the year in order to better ourselves and be able to provide quality programs.
-All educators have their First Aid and CPR certificate and all have had a criminal record check.
-We strive to hire graduated Early Childhood Educators and/or people that are enrolled in ECE courses.
-As of 2008, all staff of Little Treasures are constantly involved with the New Brunswick Curriculum for Early Learning and Child Care training.
+All educators have their First Aid and CPR certificate and all have had a criminal record check with Vulnerable Sector, and a Social Development Check.